Economy of Tamil Nadu: Electronics

 Electronics manufacturing is a growing industry in Tamil Nadu.
 Chennai has emerged as EMS Hub of India.
 Companies like Flextronics, Motorola, Sony-Ericsson, Foxconn, Samsung, Cisco, and Dell have chosen Chennai as their South Asian manufacturing hub.
 Products manufactured include circuit boards and cellular phone handsets.
 Ericsson also has a Research and Development facility in Chennai.
 Big EPC companies have set up their Engineering centres which include Saipem India Projects Ltd, Technip, Foster Wheeler, Schneider Electric, Mott MacDonald, Petrofac, Austrian company "Austrian Energy and Environment" have also a design office here besides local giant ECC Larsen & Toubro.
 Reliance Industries and Sanmina-SCI formed a joint venture in 2022 to manufacture electronics in Tamil Nadu.
 Nokia Siemens Networks has decided to build a manufacturing plant for wireless network equipment in Tamil Nadu.

 The state with a projected population of about 66.5 million in year 2009 has a high mobile market share in India.
 According to statistics released by Telecom Regulatory Authority of India (TRAI), the state had a total subscriber base of 43 million mobile customers at the beginning of August 2009.

 Leather

 Tamil Nadu accounts for 60 per cent of leather tanning capacity in India and 38 per cent of all leather footwear, garments and components.
 The state also accounts for 50 per cent of leather exports from India, valued at around US$3.3 billion of the total US$6.5 billion from India.
 Hundreds of leather and tannery facilities are located around Vellore and its nearby towns, such as Ranipet, Ambur and Vaniyambadi.
 The Vellore district is the top exporter of finished leather goods in the country.
 Vellore leather accounts for more than 37 percent of the country's export of leather and leather-related products (such as finished leathers, shoes, garments and gloves).

-Hundreds of leather and tannery industries are located around Vellore, Dindigul and Erode its nearby towns such as Ranipet, Ambur, Perundurai and Vaniyambadi The tanning industry in India has a total capacity of 225 million pieces of hides and skins, of which Tamil Nadu alone contributes 70 per cent, a leading export product share at 40 per cent for India.
-It currently employs about 2.5 million persons.
-Leather exports by the end of 2000–2001 were INR90 billion.

-Central Leather Research Institute, a CSIR research laboratory, is located in Chennai, the state capital.